 Made one of my recipes?
 Make sure to tag my Instagram @kalefornia_kravings & leave a review in the comments.
 I love seeing what you create!

-- 4 salmon fillets (skin on or skin off)
+- 4 salmon fillets (with or without skin)

 - ¼ cup maple syrup